expo run, EAS development builds, and production builds.

-Use this guide for Expo projects.
 If your React Native app already owns native android and ios projects without Expo prebuild, use React Native Bare SDK.

-- Configure iOS APNs environment.
+- Physical iOS device for APNs testing.

 Setup Order

-Follow this order:- Upload Firebase and APNs credentials in Sendrealm.
+- Upload Firebase and APNs credentials in Sendrealm.

 - Install

-@sendrealm/react-native. - Add the Expo plugin to
+@sendrealm/react-native. - Add the Sendrealm Expo plugin to

 app.jsonorapp.config.js. - Add Android